mattermost/docs/source/about/licensing-and-subscription.rst

 Licensing and Subscription
 --------------------------

-Mattermost offers a `secure self-service Customer Portal <https://customers.mattermost.com>`_ where you can easily purchase and manage your Mattermost Enterprise subscriptions.
+Mattermost offers a `secure self-service Customer Portal <https://customers.mattermost.com>`_ where you can easily purchase and manage your Mattermost commercial subscriptions.

 When you purchase a subscription, a license is generated.
-This license gives you access to Mattermost's Enterprise features.
+This license gives you access to Mattermost's commercial features.
 Subscriptions purchased via the Customer Portal are stored and listed in the portal, with license details including their start and end dates, providing you with an at-a-glance overview of your account.
 You also have full access to your billing history, making it easier to manage purchases and renewal dates.

 You can access your Customer Portal account to view information about your: